snakemake/snakemake-executor-plugin-slurm/docs/further.md

 $ snakemake --executor slurm --default-resources slurm_account=<your SLURM account> slurm_partition=<your SLURM partition>
 ```

-If individual rules require e.g. a different partition, you can override
+If individual rules require for example a different partition, you can override
 the default per rule:

 ``` console